majid-vaghari/toman-interview-task/README.md

 The project is organized into multiple directories and files, each serving a specific purpose.
 Here's an overview:

-- **`Makefile`**: make instructions for running the project in dev mode.
+- **`Makefile`**: Contains make instructions for running the project in development mode.
-- **`compose.yaml`**: Docker compose file to set up and run the services.
+- **`compose.yaml`**: Defines Docker services for the application.
-- **`dev.env`**: Environment variables for development.
+- **`dev.env`**: Environment variables for the development environment.
-- **`configs/`**: Configuration files, including NGINX configuration.
+- **`configs/`**: Contains configuration files for services like NGINX.
-- **`transaction-service/`**: Contains code for the third-party service.
+- **`transaction-service/`**: Code for interacting with the third-party service.
-  - `app.py`: Main application script.
+  - `app.py`: Main application script for the transaction service.
-  - `requirements.txt`: Dependencies for the third-party service.
+  - `requirements.txt`: Lists dependencies for the transaction service.
-- **`wallet/`**: Main Django project directory.
+- **`wallet/`**: Main Django project directory containing the core application.
-  - `manage.py`: Django management script.
+  - `manage.py`: Django's command-line utility.
-  - `requirements.txt`: Dependencies for the Django project.
+  - `requirements.txt`: Lists dependencies for the Django application.
-  - `transactions/`: Contains the core functionality for the wallet service.
+  - `transactions/`: Contains the core logic for the wallet service.
-    - `models.py`: Defines the database models.
+    - `models.py`: Defines database models.
-    - `views.py`: API views for handling requests.
+    - `views.py`: API views for handling HTTP requests.
-    - `serializers.py`: Serializers for model data.
+    - `serializers.py`: Defines how model instances are converted to JSON.
-    - `tasks.py`: Celery tasks for scheduling withdrawals.
+    - `tasks.py`: Celery tasks for scheduled withdrawals.
-    - `signals.py`: Signal handlers for model events.
+    - `signals.py`: Handles signals for model events.
-    - `validators.py`: Custom validators for withdrawal requests.
+    - `validators.py`: Custom validation logic.
-    - `urls.py`: URL routing for the transactions app.
+    - `urls.py`: URL routing configuration for the transactions app.
-    - `tests/`: Contains unit tests for various components.
+    - `tests/`: Unit tests for the transactions app.
-  - `wallet/`: Django project settings and configuration.
+  - `wallet/`: Configuration for the Django project.
-    - `settings.py`: Project settings.
+    - `settings.py`: Configuration settings for the project.
-    - `celery.py`: Celery configuration.
+    - `celery.py`: Configuration for Celery.
-    - `urls.py`: URL routing for the project.
+    - `urls.py`: URL routing configuration for the project.

 ---